 If your taxes become delinquent more than a year and a half, the Treasurer will file with the County Prosecutor’s Office to sell the property at Sheriff’s auction.

 Yes.
 You can pay your real estate, manufactured home and personal property taxes with a credit card or by eCheck via the telephone or the Internet.
-This service is provided by Official Payments Corp.
-(The same program used by the I.R.S.)
+This service is provided by MSB.
 All major credit cards are accepted.
-Before using this service you should be aware that there is a convenience fee charged by Official Payments Corp. for use of this system.
+Before using this service you should be aware that there is a convenience fee charged by MSB for use of this system.
 This Fee is in no way charged by the Clermont County Treasurer’s Office.

 You pay for the time you lived in or owned the property – that would be last year.
 Since you have not lived in or owned the property for this full year, you do not pay for this year until next year.